Intensive English Program Advancement Policy

 Minimum Classroom Hours Required

 In the Intensive English program at Bunker Hill Community College, language learners are required to have a minimum of 100 of classroom study hours to become eligible to take the computerized final exam at the end of the six week course.
-Therefore, students who wish to be considered for advancement must enroll in a five or six-week study in the weekday program or in a 10-weekend study in the weekend program.
+Therefore, students who wish to be considered for advancement must enroll in a five or six-week study in the program.

 Students who fail a course may repeat it again as a full-time study student at a future term when it is offered.
 A student may only repeat the course twice.
 Upon failing the course a second time, the student will be referred to another English language program within Bunker Hill Community College (BHCC) such as Basic ESL, a non-intensive English language class.